 Team culture is the difference between a 6 and 7 figure business.

 It’s not easy to perfect your hiring process.
 But it is doable and necessary.

 The steps below are the closest we’ve come to the holy grail of the hiring process.

 First things first.
 Priorities.
 The best thing you can do, by far…

 …pull hiring up to at least your top 3.
 Should it be #1?
 Yes.

 Is it unrealistic to shift hiring from last-ish priority to first, right away?
 Maybe.
 Maybe not.
 It all depends on you and the people helping you, as well as your leadership and ability to adapt.

-Here’s 5 steps for a (nearly) perfect hiring process:
+Here are 5 steps for a (nearly) perfect hiring process:

 ► Have a Solid Recruiting Pipeline.
 Some people call it a recruiting pool or recruiting network.
 The goal is to create a deep and never-ending ocean of high-skill, high-potential recruiting prospects who are interested in working for you NOW.
 When your pipeline is healthy and deep, you’ll be able to fill a recently opened position by simply calling a few of your best prospects, scheduling a few interviews and picking the best fit for your company.
 It’s a never-ending process, built for the long-term, so stay on top of it at all costs.